 Can You Use Your AC When Water Is Leaking?

 Your air conditioning unit will keep working even when it is leaking water.
-However, you may notice a decrease in its ability to cool down your room.
+However, you may notice a decrease in its ability to cool down your house.
 Since you don’t know the reason behind the leak, it is always a good idea to turn your unit off as soon as you spot water dripping from your air conditioner.

 In some cases, the damage to the internal AC components can be severe, and if your unit keeps running, it can lead to a compressor failure.
 Indoor AC unit leaking water also poses a potential threat to your walls, ceilings, furniture, and other household items.
 Excessive moisture can also lead to mold growth.